Homemade butter is easy and fun. You HAVE to try it. This simple recipe shows you how… with one ingredient in just 10 minutes.

 - Beat the cream with a balloon whisk until it thickens.

 - Keep whisking.
 It will reach firm peaks before it begins to separate into butter fat globules.

 - Continue to whisk until the buttermilk completely separates and the butter becomes firm, sloshing around in the bowl.

 - Pour the contents of the bowl through a clean (preferably sterilised) sieve to collect the buttermilk in a jug, leaving the butter in the sieve.

 - Save the buttermilk in the fridge to use later.

-- Mould the butter into a slab. wrap in cling film and chill for a couple of hours before transferring to a butter dish.
+- Wrap in baking paper and chill for a couple of hours before transferring to a butter dish.

 - If you want to cut the butter into shapes, use a hot knife to cut slices after the butter has been thoroughly chilled and use a small cookie cutter (heated in hot water and dried) to cut shapes.

 - Any 'off cuts' can simply be re-moulded back into the block when you have finished.